 It’s time to take action!

-Now it's your turn.
+Now it’s your turn.
 Grab a piece of paper and walk through the house.
 Write down everything that you think will need to be cleaned each day.
 This step alone can help give you the cleaning motivation you need.

 Making your list a little more realistic